kinola-IQ/Rag-chat-pipeline-with-pinecone/README.md

 # RAG Chatbot with Pinecone

-This project implements a Retrieval-Augmented Generation (RAG) chatbot using Pinecone for vector search and OpenAI for language generation.
+This project implements a Retrieval-Augmented Generation (RAG) chat pipeline using Pinecone for vector search and OpenAI for language generation.
 It is designed to efficiently ingest, store, and query large datasets for conversational AI applications.

 ## Features
 - Ingests data in parallel batches into Pinecone
 - Uses OpenAI models for generating responses
 - Environment variable management with dotenv
-- Modular and extensible code structure
+- Modular, well documented and extensible code structure

 ## Setup